- The Intrepid Experience

 ACCOM: Hotel - 2

 Day 4 Puebla

 Start the day with delicious tortillas and quesadillas before catching a colourful local bus to Puebla, Mexico’s culinary capital.
 This historically rich colonial city is a joy to explore and has mouth-watering cuisine to boot.
-Lunch at Mercado de Sabores Poblanos and indulge in local specialties - try tacos arabes (Arab-style taco) and cemitas (a special brioche-like roll, stuffed with tasty fillings).
-Explore the city centre on foot, making a beeline for Calle de los Dulces (Sweet Street) to sample tortitas de Santa Clara (shortbread biscuits) and camotes (sweet potato-based lollies).
+Lunch at Mercado de Sabores Poblanos and indulge in local specialties - some ‘must-tries’ are tacos arabes (Arab-style taco) and cemitas (a special brioche-like roll, stuffed with tasty fillings).
+Explore the city centre on foot, making a beeline for Calle de los Dulces (Sweet Street) to sample tortitas de Santa Clara (shortbread biscuits) and camotes (sweet potato lollies).
 Finish up in a pulqueria to taste pulque, an ancient alcoholic beverage made from fermented maguey sap, once only accessible to Aztec priests.
 Afterwards, check out some flamboyant wrestling action at a lucha libre match, or nab a spot under the vibrant jacaranda trees at the Barrio del Artista - a buzzing hot spot of live local music.